 The city of Kyoto is surrounded by mountains on all four sides.
 Temples and shrines line the mountains, and make for beautiful mountain scenery, one of the main draws of Kyoto.

-As such, there are many places that are relatively far from the nearest train station, and there are many people who don’t know how to make bus and train transfers in Kyoto.
+Many places are relatively far from the nearest train station, and many visitors don’t know how to make bus and train transfers in Kyoto.

 Thus, it can be quite difficult for first-timers in Kyoto to have an efficiently planned trip.